Broken heart syndrome is often diagnosed in an emergency or hospital setting because symptoms mimic a heart attack.

-Procedures that are often used to treat a heart attack, such as balloon angioplasty and stent placement, or even surgery, aren't helpful in treating broken heart syndrome.
+Surgeries and procedures that are often used to treat a heart attack — such as balloon angioplasty and stent placement or open-heart surgery — aren't helpful in treating broken heart syndrome.
 These procedures treat blocked arteries, which are not the cause of broken heart syndrome.
-But, coronary angiography can be used to diagnose the cause of the chest pain.

 Preparing for your appointment

-Broken heart syndrome is usually diagnosed in an emergency or hospital setting, since most people with the condition have symptoms identical to a heart attack.
+Broken heart syndrome is usually diagnosed in an emergency or hospital setting, since most people with the condition have symptoms identical to those of a heart attack.

 Have a family member or friend come with you, if possible.
 Someone who accompanies you can help remember all the information provided during your evaluation.

 If possible, share important information with the person taking you to the hospital:

-- Any symptoms you're experiencing, and how long you've had them.
+- Any symptoms you're having, and how long you've had them.

 - Your important personal information, including any major stresses, such as the death of a loved one, or recent life changes, such as the loss of a job.

-- Your personal and family medical history, including other health problems that you or your close relatives have had, such as diabetes, high cholesterol or heart disease.
-It's also helpful for your doctor to know about any prescription and over-the-counter medications you're taking.
+- Your personal and family medical history, including other health conditions that you or your blood relatives have had, such as diabetes, high cholesterol or heart disease.
+It's also helpful for your health care providers to know about any prescription and nonprescription medications you're taking.

-- Any recent trauma to your chest that may have caused an internal injury, such as a broken rib or pinched nerve.
+- Any recent injury to your chest that may have caused damage inside the body (internal injury), such as a broken rib or pinched nerve.